raganwald/braythwayt.com/_posts/2015-10-19-progress-at-scale.md

 When people argue about this point, it's often the case that one person is arguing what is and isn't best for the individual.
 While the other is arguing what is and isn't best for a larger group, like a conference, or a company, or the Technology Industry, or North American society.

 Both people are right by their own objectives, but can be violently disagreeing about what's important and what to do.
 This explains why people violently resist changing communities.

-For example, the right thing to do for an individual when submitting a pull request to some open source might be to thicken your skin and not take criticism personally, even if that's what the crtici intended.
+For example, the right thing to do for an individual when submitting a pull request to some open source might be to thicken your skin and not take criticism personally, even if that's what the critic intended.
 Anyone who has internalized this heuristic sees no need for the community to adopt a code of conduct around keeping criticism impersonal.
 And if you value code--just as a salesperson values sales--working on a code of conduct seems to be time not working on code.
 So the natural impulse is to resist.

 I empathize with this response.
 I don't agree, because I understand that while a code of conduct is uncessary for people who have internalized this strategy, it will draw more contributors and more contributions for the community as a whole.
 Once again, the best strategy for success for an individual within a community is not neccessarily aligned with the best strategy for the community as a whole.